 Complete a concentration

-Brown offers nearly 80 standard concentrations, or majors, that lead to either the Sc.B. or the A.B. degree.
+Brown offers nearly 80 standard concentrations, or majors, that lead to either the Bachelor of Arts or the Bachelor of Science degree.
 Students also have the option of creating an independent concentration, with the approval of the College Curriculum Council.
 Focal Point, our concentration search engine, contains comprehensive information on all concentration programs.
-Use the quick link at right to access Focal Point.

 Demonstrate competence in writing